 What about a language or math course?
 To graduate, Macalester requires proficiency in a language other than English through the fourth semester.
 Accordingly, it is a good idea in your first semester to take a course in a second language, especially if you are going to continue with a language you studied in high school.
 As with language, math skills deteriorate over time.
 If you are going to continue on with math, it is also a good first semester choice, although our Quantitative Thinking requirement includes courses from a variety of subjects, not just those in Math, Stats and Computer Science.

 How likely is it I will get the courses I want?
 Most students (close to 90%) will get their first or second FYC choice.
-You also have a good chance of getting the other courses on your list, although not necessarily at the times you wanted, when there are multiple sections of the same course.
-Please be ready with back-ups, in case your ideal choices are not available during registration.
+You also have a good chance of getting the other courses on your list, although not necessarily at the times you wanted, when there are multiple sections of the same course, or in the order you ranked them.

 When do I meet my advisor?
 Your academic advisor is the professor of your FYC.
-You will meet that person during the initial FYC meeting on Saturday August 27, 2022.
-You will also have a 30 minute advising appointment with your advisor on either Saturday August 27 or Sunday August 28.
+You will meet that person during the initial FYC meeting on Friday September 1, 2023.
+You will also have a 30 minute advising appointment with your advisor on either Friday September 1 or Saturday September 2.

 Who should I contact if I have questions before I arrive on campus?